foysalit/jekyll-jarme-blog/_posts/2018-02-10-what_are_memory_jars.md

 image:  /assets/article_images/2018-02-10-what_are_memory_jars/cover.jpg
 ---

 **Memory jars** are best ways to group your memories in different categories.
+Going to an event? vacationing in hawai?
+Planning your wedding? create a jar and put your memories related to those events in their own jars.

+JarMe Premium members can export their jars into `.pdf` file format which can then be printed out as a diary/notebook.

+To quickly show you how we use jars to keep our own memories we made a short video.
+Enjoy:
+{% include youtubePlayer.html id='J386wVtHxO4' %}

 ## *Can I add members in my jars?*
 **Yes Absolutely.** Currently you can add up to two members in your memory jar but we are planning to increase the numbers very soon.